 These solutions oftentimes provide the fix for shoulder and neck pain.
 Because they don´t force you to hold your chin unnaturally high or force you to look through a tiny canal as daily progressives glasses do.
-Compared to progressive glasses, multifocal contact lenses give you allot more opportunities to look around as naturally as possible.
+Compared to progressive glasses, multifocal contact lenses give you a lot more opportunities to look around as naturally as possible.
 If you oftentimes need to look up because you need to read something that is a lot higher than you written on a shelf you can just do that with contact lenses.
-Most of the glasses you can get won´t give you a lot of distances and let you read above your head.
+Most of the glasses you can get won´t give you a lot of distance and let you read above your head.
 That is why I said earlier in this article.
 Measure the distances you definitely need and show them to your optometrist.

 Measure these distances and answer the questions to avoid neck pain with your next visual aid: